-Data usage on mobile phones, tablets and computers more than doubled globally last year as consumers watched more video and downloaded more files, boosting global traffic, according to data compiled by Cisco (CSCO) Systems Inc. Allot will probably post a 32 percent sales gain in the second quarter after revenue (ALLT) rose to a record (ALLT) $24 million in the first three months of the year, according to the mean estimate of 11 analysts surveyed by Bloomberg.
+Data usage on mobile phones, tablets and computers more than doubled globally last year as consumers watched more video and downloaded more files, boosting global traffic, according to data compiled by Cisco (CSCO:US) Systems Inc. Allot will probably post a 32 percent sales gain in the second quarter after revenue (ALLT:US) rose to a record (ALLT:US) $24 million in the first three months of the year, according to the mean estimate of 11 analysts surveyed by Bloomberg.

 “Allot is in a sweet spot because they provide a gateway that helps operators deliver content and manage traffic,” Matthew Robison, an analyst at Wunderlich Securities Inc., said by phone from San Francisco on June 29.
 “The demand has been relatively strong even in a difficult economy.
 That’s why investors like it.”